Course Formats: Distance Learning & On Campus

 Most Spring Semester 2021 courses fall into two distance learning formats.
 For both of these types of courses, students will not come to campus:

-- Online (SLN) classes are offered through MCC’s online Blackboard learning management system.
+- SUNY Online classes are offered through MCC’s online Blackboard learning management system.
 Students choose when to sign in and participate in course activities but are expected to meet faculty attendance and participation requirements.
 In an online course, participation and attendance is defined as logging into the learning management system as required by the instructor.

 - Remote (RMT) classes use Blackboard, Zoom, or other technologies.
 Students will sign in and participate virtually in lectures and group work during the specific times listed for the class.
 Students will also be expected to participate in other instructional classroom activities, which may include watching or reading online lectures, engaging in Blackboard discussion forums, and/or participating in online group activities.
 These additional activities will be completed on the student’s own time and not during the Remote class meeting times.